Ingan121/CLH_GINA/README.md

 > **This will require administrator privileges to be installed.**
 >

+* If you have installed the original ConsoleLogonHook, only replace ConsoleLogonUI.dll from this repository and proceed to step 4.

-1. Copy the 2 DLL files (ConsoleLogonHook.dll and ConsoleLogonUI.dll) from [Releases](https://github.com/wiktorwiktor12/ConsoleLogonHook/releases) into %SYSTEMROOT%\System32
+1. Copy the 2 DLL files (ConsoleLogonHook.dll and ConsoleLogonUI.dll) from [Releases](https://github.com/Ingan121/CLH_GINA/releases) into %SYSTEMROOT%\System32

-~~2.
-Take `authui.dll` from Windows 7 SP1, rename it to `au7hui.dll` and place it into %SYSTEMROOT%\System32, Or alternatively, just copy au7hui.dll from releases.
-This is required, as ConsoleLogonHook will push resources from it to use in the logon screen.~~ No longer necessary as of v1.0.6

-~~3.
-Take ownership of `ConsoleLogon.dll` and replace it with the version from [Releases](https://github.com/wiktorwiktor12/ConsoleLogonHook/releases), this a temporary solution until a pdb offset finder system is added in.~~ **No longer necessary as of v1.0.3**

 2. Open a CMD window as TrustedInstaller via PsExec64 and copy and paste the following commands: